 The last steps of Indira Gandhi are here

-After quick lunch, we explored Qutb Minar
+After a quick lunch, we explored Qutb Minar

 Qutb Minar